lx324310/mkg-minsoc/README.md

 1、a more complex wishbone arbiter(dbgbus and dbus arbiter by roll poll, through the 8 bit high address data to decide which periperat to visit)

+2、have a debug interface to debug CPU or visit other periperat

+Mkg-minsoc1 bench top compared with mkg-minsoc0:

+1、have a dbg_comm model to sim as hardware jtag tap for design to use the software to access the adbg interface

 ###mkg-minsoc2

 ![image](https://github.com/lx324310/mkg-minsoc/blob/master/doc/mkg-minsoc2.png)

+Mkg-minsoc2 top design compared with mkg-minsoc1:

+1、have a bootrom and spi control periperat(spi control used to access spi flash,bootrom used to store boot codes when pwer-on CPU fetch from bootrom,copy program from spi flash to memory(ram) until done,then cpu fetch from ram )

+Mkg-minsoc1 bench top compared with mkg-minsoc0:

+1、have a spi flash model to store program

 For this minsoc design you can also verified on FPGA board,